-It’s at this point where the DeWalt brand gains major popularity and becomes the household name we recognize it as today.
-The impressive lineup includes powerful cordless tools like drill/drivers, impact drivers, impact wrenches, saws, flashlights, and combination drill/driver/hammerdrills geared towards the high-end user.
-The price point is set similarly to its competitors Makita and Milwaukee, which allow it to distinguish itself from its sister company.
+It’s at this point that the DeWalt brand gains major popularity and becomes the household name we recognize it as today.
+The impressive lineup includes powerful cordless tools like drill/drivers, impact drivers, impact wrenches, saws, flashlights, and combination drill/driver/hammerdrills geared toward the high-end user.
+The price point is set similarly to its competitors Makita and Milwaukee, which allows it to distinguish itself from its sister company.

 This rebranding was immensely successful, and lead to the turnaround of the entire Black & Decker brand including new acquisitions Porter Cable, Craftsman, and Stanley.

 As DeWalt and Black & Decker are both under the Stanley Black and Decker umbrella, they’re positioned to target different segments of the tool market.
 Stanley Black and Decker’s portfolio of companies includes over a dozen subsidiaries, making it one of the largest tool manufacturers on the globe.

 If you examine the chart below, from Stanley Black and Decker’s most recent investor presentation, you’ll see how they see their brands stacking up against one another.

 Black & Decker is at the lowest end of the spectrum, catering to consumers at the lowest price point.
 Conversely, DeWalt is at the upper end of the spectrum targeting professionals and industry towards the high end of the point.